hybridgroup/gocv/README.md

 }
 ```

-There are more examples in the [examples directory](./examples) of this repo.
+There are examples in the [cmd directory](./cmd) of this repo in the form of various useful command line utilities, such as [capturing an image file](./cmd/saveimage) and [streaming mjpeg video](./cmd/mjpeg-streamer).

 ## How to install OpenCV 3.x